Celebrating Caribbean-American heritage: These 10 sites showcase the Caribbean’s best, from rum to its vast culture

 Caribbean & Co. is a well-organized travel site and blog created by a digital marketing professional who noticed a strong lack of Caribbean travel websites that were run by people who were actually from the Caribbean.
 This site positions itself as the premier resource for tourists and investors seeking a guide to luxury Caribbean travel.

-Here, you can find information about activities, destinations, accommodations, and even careers and real estate for the traveler looking for a more permanent visit.
+Here, you can find information about activities, destinations, and accommodations.
+There’s even content about careers and real estate for the traveler looking for a more permanent visit.

 Stories to read right now: 10 Facts About The Caribbean Region, Grenada Underwater Sculpture Park – A Modern Wonder, and 14 Historic Caribbean Hotels

 For the multicultural food junkie, we have the Simply Caribbean food blog.
-This site was created by Deborah, a Caribbean native currently living in the US, where she owns and operates a Caribbean catering service with her husband.
+Deborah, a Caribbean native, created this site.
+She is currently living in the US, where she owns and operates a Caribbean catering service with her husband.

 Here, you can find descriptions and recipe guides for traditional regional dishes, from Trinidadian cornmeal porridge to Caribbean jerk spiced chicken wings and the local holiday staple: Jamaican Easter Bun.